 It has overall changed my whole view on color harmony as well.
 Even when looking at everyday objects or my environment, I can now see and tell the difference between good and bad color combinations.

-Project 1 - Found Color
+Project 1.1 - Found Color Yellow

-1.2 - Found Color Palette
+Project 1.2 - Found Color Pink

 Project 2 - Painting